• Pregnancy support

 Energy returns — time to prepare

-The second trimester often feels like coming up for air.
-The nausea often lifts, energy comes back, and suddenly you can think about more than just surviving.
-This is the window where most people feel like themselves again - and it's a good time to start thinking about birth.
+The second trimester sometimes feels like coming up for air.
+The nausea may lift, energy returns, and many people feel ready to relax into pregnancy.
+Most people feel more like themselves - so it's a good time to start thinking about birth.

-Your body is changing fast now.
-Your bump is visible, your centre of gravity is shifting, and you might notice new aches or twinges as everything makes space.
+Your body is changing more quickly now.
+Your bump is visible, your centre of gravity is shifting, you might notice new sensations, aches or twinges as everything makes space.
 You might also start thinking about your pelvic floor.
 It's worth understanding what it actually does (and no, it's not just about Kegels).

 If you're starting to feel anxious about labour, now is a good time to address that.
 Fear doesn't help birth - but tools, knowledge, and a calm nervous system do.
 Hypnobirthing isn't about pretending birth won't hurt.
-It's about learning to trust your body instead of fighting it.
+It's about learning to trust your body in conjuction with making empowered choices (including having a supportive people around you for your birth).

 What might help you:

-- Hypnobirthing — calm, confident birth prep in small groups or privately
+• Hypnobirthing - mind and body birth prep in small groups or privately.

 You've got time.